 After completing this research, it seems after all these years and all the gains we have made as women, we still can’t believe we can be ‘insiders’ in ad agencies— and I now believe part of the reason is the implicit and explicit values, behaviors, and modes of operation set forth by ‘bro’ culture within agencies.
 According to the women we spoke to, these agency cultures are so prominent, and so self-reinforcing, as to make women feel like perpetual outsiders, who must either change themselves to conform, or suffer the consequences of being ‘out’ — which can often be career-limiting, due to the preferential treatment given to those who exemplify the culture enough to be ‘in.’
 When women forcibly change themselves to ‘fit’ in the culture, they can feel deep conflict with their own personalities and values— and sadly, even when they adapt enough to continue to rise in the agency ranks— they can still feel they are outsiders, because agency culture is so fraternity-like and ‘pro-bro’ in its day-to-day behaviors, it is clear that women are NOT key or favored players, or “insiders.”

 Compounding this, women also had some stories I would end up calling ‘horror stories,’ or ‘war stories,’ because they were so flagrantly sexist, horribly predatory, or just downright cruel.
-I chose not to publish any of these in this— partly to protect the women who I spoke with from identifying anecdotes, and partly because outright discrimination has been well-documented, and now, quantitatively defined for ad agencies thanks to The Elephant on Madison Avenue results.
+I chose not to publish any of these to protect the women who I spoke with from identifying anecdotes.
 Also, I did not print them here partly because they were so demoralizing to hear— likely painful to anyone who has experienced something similar.
-Nearly all twenty women recounted these ‘horror’ stories in detail, which left me wondering if many women in advertising have experienced something as harsh.
+Nearly all twenty women recounted these ‘horror’ stories in detail.

 This point is usually where pieces like this finish on a positive note, or a ready-made, easy-to-deploy solution, but I’m conflicted about tying this one up with a bow and string.
 Changing culture is no small thing, it requires concerted effort over years by the people in power, who model behavior and set the cultural agenda— and thereby benefit daily from it.
 It is the INSIDERS that must work the hardest to shed their own advantage and share the influence with those they have either actively or passively dis-empowered.
 As a result, motivation to change is low, and as a few women I spoke to pointed out— the advertising business has no financial motivation to invest in fixing ills in its culture because the path to financial benefit is not obvious.
 (Although if you explore more on the 3% Conference’s site, you will see otherwise).